react-native-webrtc/react-native-webrtc/README.md

 A WebRTC module for React Native.

+## Support
+Currently support for iOS only.
+Support video and audio communication.
+Not support DataChannel now.
+You can use it to build an app that can communicate with web brower.
+The iOS Library is based on libWebRTC.a(It's build by [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts) and you can download it [here](https://cocoapods.org/pods/libjingle_peerconnection))

 ## Installation

 1.)
 Run `react-native init RCTWebRTCDemo` to create your react native project.
 (RCTWebRTCDemo can be any name you like)